 Treatment of older patients should make use of lifestyle interventions as in younger patients.
-However, in subjects 80 years or older the measures indicated for younger patients (Section 7) may have to be adapted.
+However, in subjects 80 years or older the measures indicated for younger patients (see Section 7) may have to be adapted.
 Although overweight and obesity remain deleterious for CV and metabolic health, weight loss programs may lead to muscle mass loss, sarcopenia and malnutrition.
 Therefore, except for the case of severe obesity or with robust old people, weight loss is not recommended.
-Also, salt restriction may contribute to loss of appetite with deleterious effects on nutritional status and therefore should not be adopted, except in cases of very high salt consumption (e.g. NaCl >10 g day).
+Also, salt restriction may contribute to loss of appetite with deleterious effects on nutritional status and therefore should not be adopted, except in cases of very high salt consumption (e.g. NaCl > 10 g day).
 In these patients, a particular effort should be devoted to the promotion of physical activity, adapted to the individual's capacity and cultural context.
 Collective physical activities (e.g. dance, tai-chi or walking) should be preferred to also promote social contacts and fight loneliness and social isolation in older people.
-Because older patients (even those in healthy conditions) experience more drug-related side effects compared with younger patients [956], medical efforts should aim at achieving the BP goal and at the same time avoid side effects, the risk of which increases with the number of prescribed drugs.
-Therefore, in old patients and particularly frail patients, initial monotherapy should be considered the first treatment step more frequently than in younger patients, especially with grade 1 hypertension.
-However, because controlling the SBP elevation of older patients is particularly difficult, even in grade 1 hypertension, physicians should consider an initial two-drug combination treatment or be prepared to uptitrate treatment with the addition of a second and, if needed, a third drug.
+In older patients (even those in healthy conditions) who experience drug-related side effects [944], medical efforts should aim at achieving the BP goal and at the same time avoid side effects, the risk of which increases with the number of prescribed drugs.
+In old patients and particularly frail patients, initial monotherapy may be considered the first treatment step more frequently than in younger patients, especially with grade 1 hypertension.
+However, because controlling the SBP elevation of older patients is particularly difficult, even in grade 1 hypertension, physicians should consider an initial two-drug combination treatment in the most fit patients or be prepared to uptitrate treatment with the addition of a second and, if needed, a third drug.
 Combination treatment is necessary in the vast majority of the patients with grade 2 or 3 hypertension, and in these patients, it can usually be considered as first step treatment because initial combination treatment favors better adherence to treatment and reduced treatment inertia [608], also in old patients.
-This is particularly important because due to their multimorbidity, more than half of older patients are exposed to polypharmacy, i.e. are treated with at least five agents [957,958].
+This is particularly important because due to their multimorbidity, more than half of older patients are exposed to polypharmacy, i.e. are treated with at least five agents [945,946].
+Thus, in the very old and in the most frail patients, initial monotherapy should be considered in order to avoid adverse side effects of multiple drug regimens.
 As a general rule, and although delayed achievement of BP control should be avoided, it may be wise to start antihypertensive drugs with lower doses and uptitrate treatment somewhat more slowly in older than in younger patients.